github-education-resources/graduation/README.md

 _Notice: We have a limited number of swag packages._

 # How to join the Class of 2020
-_If it is your first time contributing to a project, or using GitHub, you can follow the guide on the [CONTRIBUTING](CONTRIBUTING.md) file._

 Replace `<YOUR-USERNAME>` with your GitHub username in this guide.